hex108/leetcode/NOTES.md

 It is useful when you might delete the head of a node list, e.g. Reverse Linked List II; Remove Duplicates From Sorted List II.

 # Specific problems
-Some problems could be tried again. e.g. Wildcard Matching; Longest Substring Without Repeating Characters.
+Some problems could be tried again. e.g. Wildcard Matching; Longest Substring Without Repeating Characters; Populating Next Right Pointers In Each Node.

 ## Palindrome Partitioning II
 Write programe more effectively.
 It *matters*.